Aatish-kumar/Aatish-kumar/README.md

 ### Glad to see you here!
-I’m a full-stack developer
+I’m a full-stack developer.
-Focusing on building user friendly
+Focusing on building user friendly applications.

 <br/>